 This loan is available to independent students and to dependent students who are not eligible for subsidized loans due to lack of financial need.
 The student is responsible for interest immediately following the disbursement.
 Repayment begins six months after graduation, withdrawal from college or enrolling for less than six credit hours.

-Private Loans are available to students at Aquinas College.
+Private loans are available to students at Aquinas College.
 The Office of Financial Aid at Aquinas College encourages students to utilize all federal, state, and institutional funding available before applying for an private loan.
-Private loans or private loans are non-federal credit-based loans that must be paid back.
+Private loans are non-federal, credit-based loans that must be paid back.
 In some situations students will be required to have a co-signer in order to qualify for private loan funding.
 The interest rate for private loans is a variable rate based on the prime rate or LIBOR, plus a fixed percentage based on the borrower’s or co-signer’s credit rating.

 Below is a list of lenders from whom Aquinas College students have borrowed from the last two years.
 Students are allowed to select any lender, even a lender not on the list.
 Regardless of which lender you select, the Office of Financial Aid will process your information and request funding from the lender you chose.